obestwalter/ApprovalTests.Python.PytestPlugin/docs/index.rst

 This plugin allows you to configure pytest with which diff tool to use when tests fail.

-To set the default reporter to 'PythonNative', suitable for use on the command line:
+To set the default reporter to 'PythonNativeReporter', suitable for use on the command line:

-    pytest --approvaltests-use-reporter='PythonNative'
+    pytest --approvaltests-use-reporter='PythonNativeReporter'

 To define your own diff reporter, perhaps a program with a rich GUI installed only on your developer workstation: